DA: Times Square machete suspect wanted ‘jihad’ on police

-NEW YORK (AP) — A man accused of attacking police with a machete near New York’s Times Square on New Year’s Eve was intent on committing a jihad against government officials and shouted “Allahu Akbar” before striking one officer in the head and attempting to grab another officer’s gun, prosecutors said Wednesday.
+NEW YORK (AP) — A man accused of attacking police with a machete near New York’s Times Square on New Year’s Eve was intent on committing a jihad against government officials and shouted “Allahu akbar” before striking one officer in the head and attempting to grab another officer’s gun, prosecutors said Wednesday.

 Trevor Bickford, who was shot by police during the confrontation, was arraigned by video from a Manhattan hospital and ordered to be held without bail.
 He did not enter a plea and has another court appearance scheduled for Friday.